owen-melville/bsubpc-oled-data/Python/readme.md

 <h2>OLED Update</h2>

 This program takes the optoelectronic data from the OLEDs in the <b>Raw OLED Data</b> folder and calculates various performance metrics, generates opto-electronic performance plots, and performs correlative analysis between performance metrics and the thicknesses of the different layers.
-All of these results are stored in the <b>Output Data </b> folder.
+All of these results are stored in the <b>Output Data </b> folder and the <b>Master OLED Log</b> spreadsheet in the <b>OFfline Spreadsheets</b> folder.
 The program also determines what data to disregard (eg short circuited or open circuited devices).